- Unlimited entry

 Zoos Victoria’s grant will assist the recovery of the Togo Slippery Frog, recently thought to be extinct and under threat from human consumption and habitat damage along the Atewa Forest waterways.

-The project will introduce chicken rearing as an alternative to consuming the Togo Slippery Frog; water tanks and household water harvesting systems to protect waterways, as well as conservation education to raise awareness of, and instil local pride in this rare and endemic frog species.
+The project is currently introducing chicken rearing as an alternative to consuming the Togo Slippery Frog; water tanks and household water harvesting systems to protect waterways, as well as conservation education to raise awareness of, and instil local pride in this rare and endemic frog species.

 Enabling Mountain Women for Snow Leopard Conservation in Pakistan